 “Services Agreement” has the meaning set forth in the Recitals.

-“Unsecured PHI” or “Unsecured PHI” means PHI that is not secured through the use of a technology or methodology that the Secretary specifies in guidance renders PHI unusable, unreadable, or indecipherable to unauthorized Individuals, such as the guidance set forth in 74 Fed.
+“Unsecured PHI” means PHI that is not secured through the use of a technology or methodology that the Secretary specifies in guidance renders PHI unusable, unreadable, or indecipherable to unauthorized Individuals, such as the guidance set forth in 74 Fed.
 Reg.
 19006 (April 27, 2009) and updated in 74 Fed.
 Reg.
 42740 (August 24, 2009).

 Remaining Terms.
 Capitalized terms used, but not otherwise defined, in this Agreement have the meaning ascribed to them in HIPAA, the Privacy Rule, the Security Rule or the HITECH Act.